Yes, I accepted a challenge to write one short story a week for the entire year! I am keeping up with it and that's aside from my novel work!

 “Yeah, but that’s carny crap.”
 On the other hand, Jack thought, maybe it isn’t.

-see the carousel!
+Hank had the strangest look on his face.
+“Wait until you see the carousel!
 It’ll blow your sox off!
 The horses are mighty special!”

 That was the first of many nights Jack wouldn't sleep.